wickedlyethan/wickedlyethan.github.io/content/now.md

 I have a lot of stories I want to tell and am constantly struggling to carve out the time in life to write them, so I call myself a "writer" aspirationally for now!

 I have a deeply adversarial relationship with platforms and social media, so part of my perennial tinkering with this site is to work that out.
 I want to post more and own it all.
-Indieweb vibes.